aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/work-with-options-and-appearance-of-word-documents/_index.md

 ﻿---
 title: Work with Options and Appearance of Word Documents
-description: "Aspose.Words for .NET allows you to control the appearance of Word documents taking into account the difference between various Microsoft Word versions."
+description: "Aspose.Words for .NET enables you to control the appearance of Word documents taking into account the difference between various Microsoft Word versions."
 type: docs
 weight: 120
 url: /net/work-with-word-document-options-and-appearance/